DavidColson/UnrealInk/README.md

 # Notable Problems

-This plugin isn't complete and there are some lacking features and/or problems, so be aware of them
+This plugin isn't complete and there a couple missing features and/or problems, so be aware of them

-- variableState access is not yet implemented
 - Execute Function and Bind Function calls are not implemented yet
 - The Profiler and profile node stuff isn't implemented yet

 ## Platform support

 - Windows - First class support
-- Mac - Theoretically involves linking mono-sgen dynamic library as is done in [mono-ue](https://mono-ue.github.io/) which works on mac but I've not tested it. **Seeking people with a Mac to help me test this**
+- Mac - I have setup the build scripts to support Mac, and I've provided the third party dlls so that it'll work, but I don't have a Mac so this is untested. **Seeking people with a Mac to help me test this**
 - Consoles - Mono is stated to work on PS4 and Xbox One/Series X but I have no access to dev kits so I cannot test this.
-Again it would involve linking the correct libraries and packaging the necessary assemblies
+Theoretically it would just involve linking the appropriate mono library, and including matching core assemblies that you've compiled with mono.